 Glute Strength Helps with Daily Function

 Your glutes should activate every time you stand up from a seated position, go for a run, and walk up stairs or up a hill.
-And not only that, your glute muscles are responsible for supporting the pelvis bone, bracing the torso, and stabilizing the femur (especially while standing on one leg).
+Not only that, your glute muscles are responsible for supporting the pelvis bone, bracing the torso, and stabilizing the femur (especially while standing on one leg).

 Needless to say, your glutes play a vital role in moving through your day-to-day activities.
 Keeping your glutes strong with glute-specific exercises may help the longevity of participating in your favorite hobbies and sports.